 In the famous scene from the Silence of the Lambs, you can notice that Lecter is a huge fan of Bach – especially the Goldberg Variations (named after the possible first performer of these compositions).

 In the TV series, we can also see Hannibal playing the beautiful aria on his antique harpsichord.
 As a sitting member of the Baltimore Philharmonic Orchestra’s board of directors, he must have Gardiner’s monumental work on Bach somewhere in his library.

 There’s no one who loves Florence and its art more than Hannibal.
 He spent a lot of time there as a young adult – mostly on studying art, language and occasionally killing people.
 Some twenty years later he comes back, eats Dr. Fell, assumes his identity and becomes a curator of the Uffizi gallery.
 Then he inhabits the 500 years old Palazzo Capponi and continues his studies of the Renaissance.
 I think he would clearly appreciate Testa’s work on Florence.

-In Fear and Trembling, Kierkegaard talks about ethics, and especially ethical obligations towards society and God.
+In Fear and Trembling, Kierkegaard talks about ethics and especially ethical obligations towards society and God.
 He uses the story of Abraham who was ordered to kill Isaac to prove his loyalty to the Almighty.
-Kierkegaard actually argues that Abraham did the right thing by obeying God, and that as individuals we should put our relationship with God (or the spiritual element) before requirements of the society.
+Kierkegaard actually argues that Abraham did the right thing by obeying God and that as individuals we should put our relationship with God (or the spiritual element) before the requirements of the society.